JGilsenan/ss_tc_tool_temp_manager/readme.md

 # superslicer_toolchanger post processing script

+NOTE: this is a work in progress, if you stumble across this, please understand that.

 ## intro:
 This is a post processing script designed for use with superslicer (ss) and klipper, in particular printers setup to use klipper-toolchanger. (for example my Voron 350 build)